Die Hierarchie meiner WWW-Seiten logo

 Helios

-05/2015 nein J DS
+05/2015 nein J

 Tom Alisch Alternativen zur Hilfsgasturbine (APU) Die Option ohne APU zu fliegen generiert Vorteile beim Flugzeuggewicht und den Wartungskosten des Systems.
 Es bedeutet aber gleichfalls eine gesteigerte Abhängigkeit der Bodenversorgung mit Sekundärenergie.
 Projekt Inland WS14/15